dqops/dqo/docs/dqo-concepts/running-checks/running-checks.md

                 expected_value: 1
 ```

 We will use the `--category=schema` filter to run the *schema* checks.
-Additinally, following the note above,
+Additionally, following the note above,
 only *daily monitoring* checks will be run.

 ``` { .asc .annotate }